0x60df/loophole/README.md

 If you like some Loophole map, naming them may help.
 Loophole maps are initially named as `loophole-n-map`.
 They can be renamed by `loophole-name`.
-Once Loophole map gets name other than `loophole-n-map`, it goes out of range of automatic keymap generation and is never overwritten.
+Once Loophole map gets a name other than `loophole-n-map`, it goes out of range of automatic keymap generation and is never overwritten.

 #### Loophole mode